ketbogale/hotel-booking/README.md

     models/
     routes/
     server.js
+  package-lock.json
+  package.json
   README.md

 ```

 ## License

-This project is for educational purposes.
+This project is for educational purposes
+Just for developing skill

 ---

 Feel free to modify this template to better fit your project!
-If you want a more detailed or customized README, just let me know what to add.
+If you want a more detailed or customized README